 Lake Creek Alaska begins as a random flake of snow on some random glacier off some random mountain side, still unnamed; on the southern face of Alaska's Denali National Park.
 Do to pure randomness, Lake Creek is a clear-water, freestone Alaska river system teeming with rainbow trout, arctic grayling and provides great Alaska salmon fishing for all 5 salmon species.
 The randomness is in the fact that Lake Creek wouldn't be the clear-water river system it is without the lake that feeds it, and the many spring-fed creeks that run into it during it's 60 mile march south to the glaciated Yentna River.
 The lake, Lake Chelatna, is fed by mainly glacial runoff on the north end from looming ice-laden mountains within Denali National Park.
 Chelatna Lake is a trough for one of the largest drainage systems of the south Alaska range.
 It is approximately 8 miles long by 1/2 to a 1 mile wide in parts.
 It is an extremely deep, cold water oligotrophic lake that supports a healthy lake trout population and sustains rainbow trout during winter.
 Chelatna also provides ideal spawning habitat for sockeye salmon in summertime.
 Sockeye fry become a key food source for trout and grayling over winter.
 The lake is a natural settling pond for silt and sediment deposited by glacial melt from the north and spring snow-melt from the surrounding mountains.
 By the time the random flake of snow melts and trickles downhill to the southern end of Lake Chelatna, it's free of sediment, clear and glistening as it feeds into what is now Lake Creek proper or the "creek fed from the lake."
-Lake Creek in the native Dena'ina tongue is called: "Hneh'itnu Heneh'itnu" or 'upland creek' (but now we're getting philosophical).
+Lake Creek in the native Dena'ina tongue is called: "Hneh'itnu Heneh'itnu" or 'upland creek'.

 The Dynamics of Lake Creek